How Does An F1 Wind Tunnel Work?

 How much wind tunnel time do F1 teams get?

-With the introduction of the cost cap for the 2021 Formula 1 season, the default allowance will be reduced by more than 30% to only 40 runs per week.
+With the introduction of the cost cap from the 2021 Formula 1 season, the default allowance was reduced by more than 30% to only 40 runs per week.

 In addition, for the very first time, each team’s allowance of wind tunnel and computational fluid dynamics testing time was determined by their on-track performance.